About Bill Engel

 (View My Full CV here) [updated: 2015 April 6th]

-A tenured Professor of English at the University of the South in Sewanee, Tennessee, where I specialize in Chaucer, Shakespeare, the Roots of Western Literature, and Literary Theory and Criticism.
+I am the Nick B. Williams Professor of English at the University of the South in Sewanee, Tennessee, where I specialize in Chaucer, Shakespeare, the Roots of Western Literature, and Literary Theory and Criticism.
 It is also my pleasure periodically to take on the Anglo-Saxon world and medieval literature, 16th century English poetry, Renaissance drama, 19th century American fiction, modern British poetry, and contemporary American drama.
 For many summers I was an Assistant Director at Camp Horseshoe, overseeing the fishing, fencing, and wilderness programs.

 I carried out several years of intensive dissertation research primarily at the Warburg Institute in London (supervised by Charles Schmitt and J. B. Trapp) and at the Huntington Library in San Marino, California (where I was thoroughly if informally tutored by John Steadman and Fredson Bowers).
 In 1987 I earned my Ph.D. from the University of California at Berkeley with a dissertation (directed by Jonas Barish) on "literary and mystical design" in seventeenth-century prose.
 I went on to teach Great Books, English literature, and graduate seminars in early modern intellectual history at Vanderbilt University, where I won the Ernest A. Jones Award for excellence in undergraduate advising and, in 1995, coordinated the agenda for the Early Modern Studies Group at the Robert Penn Warren Center for the Humanities (Visual Representation and Material Culture).